Design Approach & Philosophy

-Genuine design isn’t about trends – it’s about understanding you and your life.
-As well as your property type and where you live.
+Great design isn’t about trends – it’s about understanding you and your life, your property and where you live.

-The design of your home is about you, although the influence of the actual property and being sympathetic to where you live will influence our work.
-Considering these factors too enables us to design interiors which feel just right.
-They fit with you and their surroundings.
+The design of your home is about you, although the influence of the actual property and being sympathetic to where you live influences our work.
+Considering these factors enables us to design interiors which feel just right.
+They fit with you and your surroundings.
 They feel effortless and timeless.

-Bringing these together – the client, their property, and it’s wider context – is crucial.
+Bringing all these together – the client, the property, and its wider context – is crucial.

-We need to know about your life so that we can design for you.
-We’re interested in anything that has an impact on the property of our clients – their lifestyle and habits; their work and their leisure time; when and how they’re going to use the property and so on.
+The more we understand about your life, the more appropriate and unique we can make your home.
+We’re interested in anything that could have an impact on your property your lifestyle and habits; your work and leisure time; when and how you’re going to use the property and so on.

 We’ve designed for individuals, couples and families, and for clients from their twenties to their sixties.
-There are common influences with different types of clients, but we don’t assume or generalise.
-Everybody we work with is very different, and that makes it incredibly interesting!
+There are common influences with different types of clients, but we never assume or generalise.
+Everyone we work with is very different, and that’s what makes it interesting!

-These are the important factors of your life, and they’ll all have an influence on your design.
+These are the important factors of your life, and they’ll all have a vital influence on your design.

 Considering your property